Coins of the New Zealand dollar: Current coinage

 The second one was released on 1 October 2018 and also has a monetary value of 50c.
 It also features the standard obverse design but on the reverse it features a RSA poppy in the middle, surrounded by a free formed remembrance wreath that has incorporated the silver fern and the koru; with the words "Eleventh Hour of the Eleventh Day of the Eleventh Month".
 It was issued to commemorate the 100th anniversary of Armistice Day.
 It is the second circulating coin to feature colour.
 The coins are limited to 2,000,000 and were minted by the Canadian Mint.

 Past coinage

-Changes to coinage in 1990 and 2006 has resulted in several demonetised coins.
+Changes to coinage in 1990 and 2006 have resulted in several demonetised coins.
 Coins have been demonetised for various reasons.

 This is a list of demonetised coins:

 Other coins

 Mule coins

 Numerous mule coins have been accidentally minted, at least two of which have ended up in circulation.

 The first instance occurred in 1967, when the two cent coin was accidentally minted with the obverse of the Bahamian five cent coin.

 Subsequent examples include a New Zealand 1981 5c obverse muled with a Canadian 10c reverse and a 1985 50c obverse muled with a Canadian $1, both of which are extremely rare.

 Another example occurred in 2000, with ten known instances of the commemorative $5 coin found in uncirculated sets.
 This coin had the pied cormorant on the reverse side, as did the other $5 coins of the year, however the obverse was from Solomon Islands.

 Though not technically a mule, a mix-up of a different kind arose in 1975 when some NZ 20c coins were accidentally struck on scalloped blanks intended for the Hong Kong $2 coin.
 The obverse and reverse dies are correct for the NZ coins; only the blank is the incorrect shape.

 An earlier reported instance of a mule involving the small-sized 20c coin introduced in 2006 with a Canadian 5c most probably relates to reports in the press of the discovery of Canadian 5c coins in mint rolls of NZ 20c coins, mainly in the Taranaki region; this was simply a packaging error and no actual muled coins are known.